VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmanomaly-vmalert.md

     Here is the previous 14 days of data to put into the model training.

 * `model`
     * `class` - what model to run.
-You can use your own model or choose from built-in models: Seasonal Trend Decomposition, Facebook Prophet, ZScore, Rolling Quantile, Holt-Winters and ARIMA.
+You can use your own model or choose from built-in models: Seasonal Trend Decomposition, Facebook Prophet, ZScore, Rolling Quantile, Holt-Winters, Isolation Forest and ARIMA.
 Here we use Facebook Prophet (`model.prophet.ProphetModel`).

-    * `args` - Model specific parameters.
-You can put parameters that are available in FB Prophet [docs](https://facebook.github.io/prophet/docs/quick_start.html).
+    * `args` - Model specific parameters, represented as YAML dictionary in a simple `key: value` form.
+For example, you can use parameters that are available in [FB Prophet](https://facebook.github.io/prophet/docs/quick_start.html).

 * `reader`
   * `datasource_url` - Data source.
 An HTTP endpoint that serves `/api/v1/query_range`.